kentcdodds/bookshelf/INSTRUCTIONS.md

 How are you enjoying all this repetition?
 No?
 Yeah, I'm not a big fan either.
 Here's where React hooks come in really handy!
 Let's make a few custom hooks.
-Here are a few ides:
+Here are a few ideas:

 - `useBook(bookId, user)`
 - `useBookSearch(query, user)`